JoelDore/JoelDore/README.md

 <div align="center">

 # Welcome!

-🚙 Currently travelling the country with my wife and cat
-🌱 Quickly developing an abundance of skills at UNH Coding Bootcamp
+📚 Quickly developing an abundance of skills at UNH Coding Bootcamp
+⚙️ Currently working on a note-taking app & building a JS card game
+🚙 Travelling the country with my wife and cat

 ⬇️ Check out some of my projects below ⬇️